IanDCarroll/GoScrumYourself/DailyScrum.md

  2. __What will I do today to help meet the Sprint Goal?__
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+12/12/16
+ 1. __What did I do Yesterday that helped meet the Sprint Goal?__
+  - make algorithm win and block enemy wins
+  - write tests for new functions
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - abstract computer's decision making processes into two cortecies: a Strategic Cortex, and a Tactical Cortex
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - should be fine.
+Rewiring the test cases will be a little time consuming, but it shoudl all work out.

 12/11/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__
   - build algorithm's special corner case